The Assessing Department

 If you own a business you are subject to personal property tax on the property used in your business (machines, furniture and fixtures, etc.)

 Report all property used in business effort using form 632.
 If you think you qualify for a small business exemption under MCL 211.9o, use form 5076.
-For additional information about exemptions, see the City's Personal Property Tax Exemption Letter.
+For additional information about exemptions visit the State of Michigan's Personal Property Tax webpage or contact the assessor's office.

 Tax Relief Application